-Read Volunteers for Rural Watersheds Research Report for complete research findings.
-The raw data from all phases of the "Volunteers for Rural Watersheds" Research Project is available by request from the OSM/VISTA Teams.
+Read Volunteers in Rural Watersheds Research Report for complete research findings.
+The raw data from all phases of the “Volunteers for Rural Watersheds” Research Project is available by request from the OSM/VISTA Teams.
 Click here for contact information.

 Check out the Toolkit for Working with Rural Volunteers Project Brief for an overview of the research project and Toolkit.

 Under-resourced and under-staffed organizations often pour all of their time and effort into an event or task and are able to achieve some goal: raise money, appear in the newspaper or recruit volunteers.
 Key tasks, especially with volunteer management, often slip through the cracks—such as gathering contact information for those involved, entering that information into a database, welcoming new individuals to the organization, developing them as committed dues-paying members, and informing them of upcoming events or tasks to continue their involvement.
 The list goes on.